 - Stop taking life so seriously.
 (Joke around and remember to smile and laugh every chance you get.)

 #3.
-Change starts with you, not your circumstances.
+Change starts with your mindset, not your circumstances.

 That’s right.
 It starts with you, not what’s happening around you.
 This is unpopular in today’s world.
 The world says everyone else is responsible for how you feel.
-That is a flat out lie.
+That is a flat-out lie.
 Positive thinking starts with an inward change.
 Shifting from a negative mindset to a positive mindset can completely change your life.
-Proverbs 23:7 says “As a man thinks within himself, so he is.”
-If you are always thinking negatively and are surrounded by and hearing negative things; you are going to end up with a negative life.
+Proverbs 23:7 says, “As a man thinks within himself, so he is.”
+If you are always thinking negatively and are surrounded by and hearing negative things, you will have a negative life.
 However, if you begin thinking positively, you will find your situations in life change as well.